 July 20, 2021

-If you’re building a new website, you want to keep the costs down while making sure that you end up with an easy to use, reliable website that’s a delight for visitors.
-One of the many budget decisions ahead of you is whether you need managed WordPress hosting, or can make do with regular, unmanaged hosting?
+If you're building a new website, you want to keep the costs down while making sure that you end up with an easy to use, reliable website that's a delight for visitors.
+One of the many budget decisions ahead of you is do you need managed WordPress hosting, or can you make do with regular, unmanaged hosting?

 It's true that managed WordPress hosting costs more, but it could be worth the extra dollars each month.
 It's a tricky choice to make, so here are some things to bear in mind to help you make an informed decision.